osrdavey2/daveybot/README.md

 # ii5 Rater Portal

-This is the initial version of the ii5 Rater Portal built with Next.js and Tailwind CSS.
+This is the initial version of the ii5 Rater Portal built with Next.js and Tailwind CSS.Redeploy trigger Redeploy trigger
+Redeploy trigger
+Redeploy trigger